kabicm/lu/README.md

-# LU & Cholesky Factorizations with (MKL) ScaLAPACK
+# LU & Cholesky Factorizations with ScaLAPACK

 ## Building and Installing